-Art and Photography Historian and Curator
+Art Historian and Curator

 Photograph: Violette Bule.